 Data on chocolate intake were gathered from participants’ completion of a food frequency questionnaire.

-The team set out to investigate whether chocolate intake is associated with insulin resistance – where the body’s cells do not effectively respond to insulin, raising the risk for type 2 diabetes and heart disease.
+The team set out to investigate whether chocolate intake is associated with insulin resistance – where the body’s cells

 They also assessed how chocolate consumption affected liver enzyme levels, which is a measure of liver function.